-Big thanks to modern technology, business world is changing.
+Big thanks to modern technology, the business world is changing.
 Gone were days when customers would have to travel miles to do their shopping.

 Nowadays, you can easily do your shopping at home on your computer or on the move via your smartphone.
 The Internet has had some game-changing effects on the ways business is run today.

 With responsive webdesign, people can now easily access any website on the go, and users experience is also getting better.
 Every small business owner needs a website to be able to sell their services and products online.

 Whatever you are selling, having a website for your small business or startup is now an essential requirement if you want people to take your business serious.

 Having a website can give you an edge and put you in a better position to compete well in an ever-growing and highly competitive market.